kermitt2/grobid/doc/Grobid-service.md

 | POST, PUT	| multipart/form-data |   	application/xml  |   input		|   required	| PDF file to be processed 	|
 |   		| 					  |						 |consolidateHeader| optional 	| consolidateHeader is a string of value 0 (no consolidation) or 1 (consolidate, default value) |

-You can test this service with the **curl** command lines, for instance header extraction from a PDF file in the current directory:
+You can test this service with the **cURL** command lines, for instance header extraction from a PDF file in the current directory:
 ```bash
 curl -v --form input=@./thefile.pdf localhost:8070/api/processHeaderDocument
 ```